ट्यूटोरियल्स Critical AI Sentiment Dataset Explorer

 Investigating datasets

-This tutorial showed how to access and explore a publicly available dataset like the kinds that are used for training machine learning models.
+This tutorial has shown how to access and explore a publicly available dataset like the kinds that are used for training machine learning models.
 By looking not only at the outputs of models but also at the datasets that create them, we can understand more about their content and their limitations.
 Datasheets, when completed, help to understand the context in which datasets were created and why (Gebru et al 2020).
 Too often, AI models are assumed to be so-called “black boxes,” but together these approaches suggest opportunities to rethink how these systems work from creative perspectives.

 For more about finding and using datasets conscientiously, you can check out Sarah’s “A Critical Field Guide for Working with Machine Learning Datasets”.